martybutts/100-days-of-coding/log.md

 **Today's Progress**: Revisited a tutorial called Meowtown to learn more about Express routing.

 **Thoughts** I need to redo things several times before they sink in.

+### Day 26: 1 February, Wednesday

+**Today's Progress**: Rinse, repeat.
+Revisited Meowtown one more time to really consolidate Express routing.

+**Thoughts** I need to redo things several times before they sink in, so I did.